Manufactured Home Mortgage Loans: 2024 Rates and Requirements

 Buying a mobile home with no money down can be challenging, but certain programs may allow it.
 For example, VA loans often require no down payment and are available to service members, veterans, and eligible surviving spouses.
 Also, USDA loans, designed for rural and suburban homebuyers, may offer no-down payment options.
 Eligibility for these programs is subject to specific requirements, and availability can vary.

-Can you get a conventional loan on a mobile home?
+Can you get a conventional loan for a mobile home?

 Are there banks that finance mobile homes with land?